How to Become a Registered Dietitian (RD)

 Coordinated Programs

 Many prospective RDs earn a degree and then pursue an internship separately.
-There is also the option of applying to a Coordinated Program, according to ACEND, which provides the essential Didactic Program in Dietetics (DPD) coursework as well as supervised practice.
-You can use an accredited Coordinated Program to obtain the necessary education and training required for the exam.
+There is also the option of applying to a Coordinated Program, which provides the essential Didactic Program in Dietetics (DPD) coursework as well as supervised practice.
+You can use an accredited Coordinated Program to obtain the necessary education and training required for the CDR exam.

 A Dietetic Internship combined with graduate coursework is not an official Coordinated Program, though Coordinated Programs can be designed at the graduate degree level.